hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 It enabled:

-- unified control of the microscope subsystems
+- unified control of microscope subsystems
 - synchronized scanning and photon acquisition
 - real-time fluorescence lifetime visualization
 - differentiation of multiple fluorophores using a single detector

-The project demonstrated the value of combining device control, synchronized acquisition, real-time analysis, and visualization in a single custom scientific software platform.
+This project demonstrated the value of combining device control, synchronized acquisition, real-time analysis, and visualization in a single custom scientific software platform.

 ---